jywarren/pntr.js/README.md

 pntr.js
 =======

-A simple touch-enable Processing-like Canvas environment
+A simple touch-enabled Processing-like Canvas environment

 This was written pretty quickly and messily.
 It's not done.
 But it can do basic stuff, so have fun.
+If you add examples please submit them as pull requests.

 ###Getting started###